We are a cultural, non-profit, and apolitical team focused on the history of ancient Persia/Iran and the Near East.

-We are a cultural, non-profit, apolitical team focused on the subject of ancient Persia.
-The idea of Persian Wonders was founded in 2006 by Sam Jelveh to help learn more about ancient Persia interestingly and effectively.
+Persian Wonders was founded in 2006 by Sam Jelveh to help people learn about ancient Persia in an engaging way.

 The Team